Yellow Turban Rebellion: Yi Province: Ma Xiang and Zhao Zhi

+Xu Province

+In c.November 188, there was a resurgence in Yellow Turban rebels in both Qing and Xu provinces, and they raided numerous counties.
+The Yellow Turbans in Xu Province were defeated after Tao Qian was appointed Inspector of the province.

 Qing Province: Zhang Rao, Guan Hai, Xu He and Sima Ju

 Around 189, Zhang Rao (張饒) led some 200,000 Yellow Turban remnants to ravage Qing Province.
 He defeated imperial forces under Kong Rong, the Han-appointed Chancellor of Beihai State (around present-day Weifang, Shandong) in Qing Province.
 Later, Kong Rong was besieged in Duchang County (都昌縣; present-day Changyi, Shandong) by thousands of Yellow Turban rebels led by Guan Hai (管亥).
 Taishi Ci, then a military officer under Kong Rong, managed to break out of the siege and seek help from Liu Bei, who was then the Chancellor of the nearby Pingyuan State.
 Liu Bei brought along 3,000 troops to attack Guan Hai and succeeded in saving Kong Rong.

 In the 200s, Xu He (徐和) and Sima Ju (司馬俱) led Yellow Turban remnants from Jinan Commandery (around present-day Zhangqiu, Shandong) and Le'an Commandery (around present-day Zibo, Shandong) respectively to ravage Qing Province.
 They were defeated and killed by Xiahou Yuan, Zang Ba and Lü Qian some time between 206 and 209.
 (Note: It is not known exactly when Xu He and Sima Ju were defeated and killed.
-In Xiahou Yuan's biography in the Sanguozhi mentioned them between the time Yu Jin quelled a rebellion by Chang Xi (in 206) and 209 (14th year of the Jian'an era).)
+Xiahou Yuan's biography in the Sanguozhi mentioned them between the time Yu Jin quelled a rebellion by Chang Xi (in 206) and 209 (14th year of the Jian'an era).)